Former Malaysian PM Najib questioned by anti-graft agency

-PUTRAJAYA, Malaysia (AP) — Former Prime Minister Najib Razak has arrived at the office of Malaysia’s anti-graft agency for questioning over a corruption scandal that could lead to criminal charges against him.
+PUTRAJAYA, Malaysia (AP) — Former Malaysian Prime Minister Najib Razak was being questioned Tuesday by anti-corruption police about a graft scandal that could lead to criminal charges against him.

-He was summoned to meet with investigators nearly two weeks after the defeat of his long-ruling coalition in national elections.
+He was summoned nearly two weeks after the defeat of his long-ruling coalition in national elections, a loss partly due to public anger over alleged corruption at the 1MDB state investment fund that Najib set up.
+U.S. investigators say Najib’s associates stole and laundered $4.5 billion from the fund, some of which landed in Najib’s bank account.

-U.S. investigators say associates of Najib stole and laundered $4.5 billion from a state investment fund, some of which landed in Najib’s bank account.
+Swarmed by reporters, Najib looked calm and smiled as he was escorted into the agency’s building.

-Najib has denied wrongdoing.
-He looked calm and didn’t speak to a swarm of reporters around him Tuesday as he was escorted into the agency’s building.
+Najib has denied any wrongdoing since the scandal erupted in 2015.
+He sacked critics in his government, including a deputy prime minister and the attorney-general, and muzzled the media to try to survive the fallout.

 Most Read Business Stories